bhgomes/UnitfulCurrency.jl/README.md

 ## Fiat Currencies

-The following currencies are available:
+The following fiat currencies are available:

 **WIP**

 ## Crypto Currencies

-The following currencies are available:
+The following cryptocurrencies are available:

 **WIP**